OscarGarciaF/ChessCoach/data_layer/scraping/README.md

    - For large datasets, consider processing in smaller batches
    - Use `--limit-players` for testing

-4. **Docker permissions**:
+4. **Import errors**:
-   - Ensure output directory is writable
+   - Ensure `chess.com` module is installed: `pip install chess.com==3.11.1`
-   - Check user permissions in container
+   - Check that all dependencies from requirements.txt are installed

 ### Performance Tips

 - Use `--limit-players` for testing
-- Adjust `--sleep` based on your use case (faster = higher rate limit risk)
+- The chess.com module handles rate limiting automatically
 - Monitor memory usage for large datasets
 - Consider running analysis for shorter time windows